MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/20_introduction.md

 The firmware used in this manual will only consist of the basic 3-axis functions of the machine.

-Touch probes, additional relays, toolsetters, and other related add-ons will not be part of this base firmware and therefore will not be in this manual.
+Touch probes, additional relays, toolsetters, and other related add-ons are not a part of the base firmware.
+Therefore, they will not be addressed in this manual.

 ## RepRapFirmware